25 December 2025

 Orders should reach the kitchen clearly and instantly, reducing preparation errors.

-For operators running multiple kitchens or brands, centralized reporting and control are essential.
+For operators running multiple kitchens or brands, centralized control and reporting are essential.

 A POS designed for delivery restaurants should support online order flows without complex workarounds.